“Ultimately the success of the Call to Action will be determined by

 - 2021-2025 Call to Action Road Map

 Implementing the Call to Action in crisis settings in partnership with national and local stakeholders, including women’s organizations, is essential to sustainability and success.
 Targeted efforts to raise awareness of the Call to Action initiative and strengthen field-level implementation are described below.
-This is also a priority goal for the Government of Denmark, the current global Lead of the Call to Action.
+This is also a priority goal for the Government of the Federal Republic of Germany, the current global Lead of the Call to Action.

 Developing Field-Level Road Maps: Pilot Projects in Northeast Nigeria and the Democratic Republic of the Congo

 To strengthen implementation of the Call to Action in the field, global partners working in these settings came together with national and local partners to develop Road Maps modeled on the global Road Map but adapted to address their priority needs.